MoriXplus/ocr_telegram/README.md

 # ocr_telegram
-It's se easy create Google drive api oauth and that's it! so simple and free
+It's so easy, create Google drive api oauth and that's it! so simple and free